-French is taught in a whole-class setting by one of our Learning Supervisors who is a fluent French speaker and spent some time living in France also.
-Children are taught French once a week for 45 minutes per session.
+French is taught in a whole-class setting by class teachers or Learning Supervisors.
+Children are taught French once a week for at least 45 minutes per session.
 Lessons are planned using the National Curriculum and Language Angels scheme of work which comprise of lesson presentations and accompanying songs.
 The pronunciation is included in the presentations too so children are having pronunciation modelled to them as accurately as possible.